AI in Language Learning and Teaching: 2026 Trends That Matter

 This matters because it changes how you should think about AI.
 Not as a threat to your expertise, but as a tool that handles the time-consuming prep work so you can focus on teaching.

-Let's look at five trends we believe have already been proven or are emerging, but will all continue to grow throughout 2026.
+Five AI trends are working for language teachers in 2026: generative AI as a teaching assistant, multimodal literacy integration, translanguaging practices, mobile-first design, and AI-enhanced analytics.
+Let's look at these trends in turn.
+They have already been proven or are emerging, but will all continue to grow throughout 2026.

 1. Generative AI as Teacher Assistant

-Similar, you can feed homework answers to AI and request it to flag errors, give input on corrections and feedback.
-You review and adjust it before sharing with learners, but you get through it much faster.
+Similarly, you can feed homework answers to AI and ask it to flag errors and suggest corrections and feedback.
+You review and adjust before sharing with learners, but you get through it much faster.

 2. Multimodal Literacy Integration